Boeing extends CEO's retirement age, a vote of confidence during crises

+(Reuters) -Boeing Co announced the retirement of its finance chief for the past decade, Greg Smith, sending its shares down as the unexpected departure rattled investors while the crisis-hit jetmaker signaled stability by prolonging its chief executive.

-(Reuters) -Boeing Co has extended the company’s retirement age to allow Chief Executive Officer Dave Calhoun to serve in the top job, a vote of confidence and a play for continuity as the U.S. planemaker works through the COVID-19 and 737 MAX crises.
+Boeing extended the company’s standard age-65 retirement to age 70 to allow CEO Dave Calhoun to serve in the top job, a vote of confidence and a play for continuity as the U.S. planemaker battles to recover from the coronavirus and 737 MAX crises.

-Boeing also said Chief Financial Officer Greg Smith will retire in July.

-Investors will be eager for more details and color on the company’s board and executive leadership during its annual shareholders meeting later on Tuesday.
+But shares faltered as investors focused on the surprise retirement of Smith, 54, the face of the planemaker to financial markets during one of the most turbulent periods in its history, marked by a safety crisis followed by rising debts from the pandemic.

+Calhoun later told shareholders at its annual meeting the company would be cash-flow positive in the near or medium term, and has a first priority of paying down its debt as travel markets and plane demand rebound.
+Boeing is seeing some signs of recovery in the single-aisle market.

-Smith, a 30-year veteran at Boeing, led the largest bond offering in the company’s history and has been leading a business transformation that includes cost-cutting and shuffling resources to help Boeing emerge stronger once the COVID-19 and 737 MAX crises ebb.
+Greg Smith, a 30-year Boeing veteran set to retire in July, led the largest bond offering in the company’s history and has been leading a business transformation that includes cost-cutting and shuffling resources to help Boeing emerge stronger once the COVID-19 and 737 MAX crises ebb.

 Smith was seen by many in the industry as a future Boeing CEO when the company was riding high on record production and stock prices until 2019.
 But his policy of carrying out regular share buybacks was criticized by some in the company for leaving Boeing without enough in reserve to tackle the recent severe downturn.